tannerdolby/tannerdolby.com/src/writing/pull-into-a-feature-branch.md

 git checkout 563-some-bug-fix
 ```

 That's it.
 Fetch changes from a local or remote feature branch and switch branches to the newly created branch from the fetch.

-<h2 class="post-heading">Fetch a remote branch</h2>

 If your pulling into a feature branch from a remote repository, use `upstream` instead of `origin`.

 ```git
 git fetch upstream pull/id/head:$BRANCHNAME